Questions and Answers

 The student teaching experience lasts for a full semester.
 During this time the student moves from observer to teacher.
 At the end of each experience, the preservice teacher should be in complete charge of the classroom teaching all lessons and handling all classroom management.
 The preservice teacher is required to write lesson plans, grade papers, record grades, collect and analyze assessment data.
 At the end of the semester the successful preservice teacher is ready to manage a classroom of his/her own.
 Preservice teaching is a full time job.
 It is recommended that student teachers not hold jobs during this semester.

 How is student teaching graded?

 Virginia Wesleyan College requires two placements in the student teaching experience and in each placement the student is given a letter grade.
-The grade is based on the evaluations from the supervisor, cooperating teacher, the school administrator, and the college seminar instructor.
+The grade is based on the evaluations from the college supervisor, cooperating teacher, the school administrator, and the college seminar instructor.